Shooting reported Sunday night in CHOP area; 1 person in serious condition

 One person with a gunshot wound arrived at Harborview Medical Center in a private vehicle, according to hospital spokeswoman Susan Gregg.
 They were in serious condition.

-Seattle police confirmed that one person was injured in a shooting and also said they also heard reports of an additional shooting Sunday night.
-However, the reports were “conflicting” and they could not immediately confirm them.
+Seattle police confirmed that one person was injured in a shooting.
+They also said they heard reports of an additional shooting Sunday night, but were receiving conflicting information and could not verify a second shooting occurred.

 Dispatch logs place the emergency response at Harvard Avenue and East Pine Street, with the first reports at about 10:42 p.m., though it was unclear where exactly the shooting happened.